 Social workers have increasing opportunities to practice in criminal justice settings.
 This course of study leading to the Certificate in Forensic Social Work seeks to assist students in developing knowledge and skills for practice in diverse arenas.
 Forensic social work practice requires the knowledge, skill and ethical capacity to balance the mutual and conflicting interests of client and community.

-The certificate requires 11 credit hours of graduate/law course work and 6 credit hours in a field placement that focuses on work with and/or on behalf of populations impacted by the legal system.
-(Note: All graduate certificates require 3 credit hours (1 course) over and above that which is required for the MSSW program.)
+The Forensic Social Work certificate requires 12 credit hours of graduate/law course work and at least 6 credit hours in a field placement that focuses on work with and/or on behalf of populations impacted by the legal system.

-- LAW 998 – Structure and Operation of the American Legal System, 2 credit hours
+- Law 503 – Structure and Operation of the American Legal System (3 credit hours)

-- The 12 credit hour field placement must be approved by the MSSW Field Coordinator.
+- The placement must be approved by the MSSW Field Coordinator.

 For questions regarding the Forensic Social Work Certificate Program, please contact:

 Forensic Social Work Certificate Program Chair, and Associate Professor of Practice